Henry Kissinger and the Vietnam War: Failure of talks

-1972–1973: Christmas Bombings and Paris Peace Accords
+Christmas Bombings and Paris Peace Accords (1972–1973)

+November 1972 meeting with Tho

 On 20 November 1972, Kissinger met Tho again in Paris.
-Kissinger no longer aimed at secrecy and was followed by paparazzi as he went to a house owned by the French Communist Party where Tho was waiting for him.
+Kissinger no longer aimed at secrecy and was followed by paparazzi as he went to a house owned by the French Communist Party, where Tho was waiting for him.
 Kissinger announced that the Americans wanted major changes to the peace agreement made in October to accommodate Thieu, which led Tho to accuse him of negotiating in bad faith.
 Tho stated: "We have been deceived by the French, the Japanese and the Americans.
 But the deception has never been so flagrant as of now".
-Kissinger insisted the changes he wanted were only minor, but in effect he wanted to renegotiate almost the entire agreement.
+Kissinger insisted the changes he wanted were only minor, but in effect, he wanted to renegotiate almost the entire agreement.
 Kissinger wanted to eliminate all of the powers assigned to the National Reconciliation Council and for the National Liberation Front's Provisional Revolutionary Government to be prevented from signing the peace accords.
 Tho rejected Kissinger's terms, saying he would abide by the terms agreed to on 8 October.
-Putting more pressure, Nixon told Kissinger to break off the talks if Tho would not agree to the changes he wanted.
-Being reelected for a second term meant Nixon was not longer concerned about public opinion as before, and in November 1972, he seriously considered firing Kissinger.
+Putting more pressure on him, Nixon told Kissinger to break off the talks if Tho would not agree to the changes he wanted.
+Being re-elected for a second term meant that Nixon was no longer concerned about public opinion as before, and in November 1972, he seriously considered firing Kissinger.
 Though Nixon decided that Thieu's 69 amendments were unrealistic, he also wanted a demonstration of force to prove that he was still willing to stand by South Vietnam.
 Kissinger told Nixon: "While we have a moral case for bombing North Vietnam when it does not accept our terms, it seems to be really stretching the point to bomb North Vietnam when it has accepted our terms and when South Vietnam has not".

+As expected, Tho refused to consider any of the 69 amendments, and on 13 December 1972, he left Paris for Hanoi after accusing the Americans of negotiating in bad faith.
+Kissinger, by this stage, was worked up into a state of fury after Tho walked out of the Paris talks and told Nixon: "They're just a bunch of shits.
+Tawdry, filthy shits.
+They make the Russians look good, compared to the way the Russians make the Chinese look good when it comes to negotiating in a responsible and decent way".
+The National Security Advisor now advised Nixon to bomb North Vietnam to make them "talk seriously".